henrywoody/color-nft/README.md

 # Color NFT

 A simple ERC721 non-fungible token (NFT).
+This contract is designed to have a limited number of tokens.
+All token images can be generated before minting and made public while keeping the minting process random through the use of an offset index and provenance hash for verification.

 ## References